testdrivenio/flask-social-auth/draft.md

 #### Pros

 - No need to spin up your own authentication workflow
-- Third-party auth providers like Google, Facebook, etc. have a high priority for their application security.
+- Third-party auth providers like Google, Facebook, etc., have a high priority for their application security.
 Using these services can significantly improve the security of our application.
 - You can automatically retrieve the username, email, and other data from the authentication provider.
 This improves the signup experience by eliminating one step(manually asking them).

 #### Cons